RPL Guide – Bachelor of Nursing (3005105)

 - HLT51612 - Diploma of Nursing (Enrolled-Division 2 nursing)

-Please view the Bachelor of Nursing - Enrolled Nurse to Registered Nurse pathway.
+Please view the Bachelor of Nursing - Enrolled Nurse to Registered Nurse pathway and the Credit Search and Calculator.

-The following credit may apply into coursework units with Note 2, for related prior formal, non-formal or informal learning completed within 10 years prior to application for course Admission or Advanced Standing (whichever occurs first).
+The following credit may apply to coursework units with Note 2 for related prior formal, non-formal or informal learning completed within ten years before the application for course Admission or Advanced Standing (whichever occurs first).

-- Up to 5 units (60 Credit Points) is normally awarded for completion of a related Australian Advanced Diploma, Associate Degree, Bachelor Degree (or equivalent);
+- Up to 9 units (108 Credit Points) are normally awarded for completion of a related Australian Advanced Diploma, Associate Degree, Bachelor Degree (or equivalent);

-- Up to 4 units (48 Credit Points) is normally awarded for completion of a related Australian Certificate IV, or equivalent.
+- Up to 4 units (48 Credit Points) are normally awarded for completion of a related Australian Certificate IV, or equivalent.

-To meet the Nursing and Midwifery Board of Australia (NMBA) professional standards and recency of practice requirements, credit may only be granted into the above coursework and placement units with Note 3, for related prior formal learning in an Australian Bachelor Degree, or higher, completed within 5 years prior to application for course Admission or Advanced Standing (whichever occurs first).
+To meet the Nursing and Midwifery Board of Australia (NMBA) professional standards and recency of practice requirements, credit may only be granted to the above coursework and placement units with Note 3, for related prior formal learning in an Australian Bachelor Degree, or higher, completed within five years before the application for course Admission or Advanced Standing (whichever occurs first).

 Prior learning must be at least 80% equivalent to the learning and assessment outcomes and content of coursework units with Note 3, for which credit is sought and fulfil 100% of the hours required for placement units with Note 3, for which credit is sought.

-If your prior learning occurred more than 10 years ago for units with Note 2 or 5 years ago for units with Note 3, you must provide supporting documents to demonstrate the ways you have generated and maintained currency of practice due to more recent and ongoing learning in a relevant field, such as professional memberships with peak bodies, on-the-job training, professional development or research.
+If your prior learning occurred more than ten years ago for units with Note 2 or five years ago for units with Note 3, you must provide supporting documents to demonstrate the ways you have generated and maintained currency of practice due to more recent and ongoing learning in a relevant field, such as professional memberships with peak bodies, on-the-job training, professional development or research.

 Related fields of prior learning